2016-ucdavis-sts98/hw1/README.md

 and publish it to the web.
 The goal is to get comfortable with text editors, git, and the command line.

-1. Get an text editor.
+1. Get a text editor.
 Since we'll be using R a lot in this class, the best choice is [RStudio].
-Some other options are [Atom], [Notepad++][] (Windows), and [TextWrangler][] (Mac OS X).
+Some other simple options are [Atom], [Notepad++][] (Windows), and [TextWrangler][] (Mac OS X).
+More advanced, but less beginner friendly options include Emacs and Vim.
 Microsoft Word and other office suites are designed to edit formatted text files, not plain text files, so they are not a good substitute for a text editor.

 [RStudio]: https://www.rstudio.com/products/rstudio/download/
 [Atom]: https://atom.io/